A variational principle for a non-integrable model: The variational principle for graph homomorphisms

 This is exactly the statement of the following lemma.

-\begin{lemma} Using the definitions from above, it holds for~$k=1 \ldots, |x|_{l^1}$ that almost surely
+\begin{lemma} Using the definitions from above, it holds for~$k=1 \ldots, |x|_{\ell_1}$ that almost surely

 \end{lemma} Hence, we see that in order to deduce Lemma~\ref{p_aux_concentration} it is only left to verify Lemma~\ref{p_azuma_hypo_verification}.
 For deducing the estimate~\eqref{e_azuma_hoeffding_crucial_ingredient}, we need to show that changing the depth of a single point $y$ does not influence too much the expected depth of the point $x$.
 The proof of Lemma~\ref{p_azuma_hypo_verification} is quite subtle.
-The reason being that the structure of the uniform probability measure~$\mathbb{P}$ on the set~$\mathcal{H}_n^{\mathbf{g}}(s)$ is extremely hard to break down.
-Unfortunately, without classical tools related to the integrability of the model (see for example \cite{CEP96}) it seems that there is no direct way to compare $ \mathbb{E}_n^{s}[\cdot| \mathcal{F}_{k+1}]]$ and $ \mathbb{E}_n^{s}[\cdot| \mathcal{F}_{k}]]$.\\
+The reason is that the structure of the uniform probability measure~$\mathbb{P}$ on the set~$\mathcal{H}_n^{\mathbf{g}}(s)$ is extremely hard to break down.
+Unfortunately, without classical tools derived from the model being one-dimensional, like for example stochastic monotonicity or the FKG inequality (see also~\cite{CEP96}), it seems that there is no direct way to compare $ \mathbb{E}_n^{s}[\cdot| \mathcal{F}_{k+1}]]$ and $ \mathbb{E}_n^{s}[\cdot| \mathcal{F}_{k}]]$.\\